AdaCore/spark2014/README.md

 You can download a "gnatprove" package from this [github project](https://github.com/alire-project/GNAT-FSF-builds/releases).
 Extracting the package and adding the `bin` directory to your PATH is enough.
+You can get the GNAT compiler from the same link, and there is a [different project](https://github.com/AdaCore/gnatstudio/releases) for GNATStudio, the IDE.

 ## 3.2 Install using alire